x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 a Go To block ("GTsecurity) and then a Wait block ("SecWait"; with a 20 min delay setting), followed by a Ped Select Output named "Security Queue", in which I only connected 3 of the 5 outputs and put probabilities of all three at .333.
 Following this, I emplaced another Go To block ("GTBoarding") and a Wait block ("BoardWait").

-Finally, I emplaced a Go To block named "GTplane" and a Ped Sink named "End" to finish the simulation of pedestrians moving through airport security.
+Finally, I emplaced a Go To block named "GTplane" and a Ped Sink named "End" to finish the simulation of pedestrians moving through airport security; I also emplaced waiting areas around all areas in which there is a delay.

 I then built the model and ran it; see below for screen shots displaying the flowchart constructed in AnyLogic and the simulation.